Communication Arts (CA)

 CA 431B MEDIA PRACTICUM-AUDIO VIDEO1-3 Credits

-Production work on the radio at Chadron State College.
+Audio production work and/or video production work for advanced student projects.
 The student arranges for weekly lab work.
 May be repeated with a change of emphasis up to a maximum of nine (9) credit hours.

 Prerequisites: Junior or above status